 Target group

-Health science professionals, (bio)statisticians, economists, mathematicians, etc. who want to expand their modelling toolbox and/or increase their understanding of cost-effectiveness analysis.
+Health science professionals, (bio)statisticians, economists, mathematicians, researchers, etc. who want to expand their modelling toolbox and/or increase their understanding of cost-effectiveness analysis.
 Our 5-day course is suitable for those with a background in mathematics, statistics or econometrics.
 For example, the paper of Bjørnstad et al. (2020) describes part of the course material.
 We invite you to join us in Antwerp if this kind of research resonates with you.
 We will of course provide more details throughout the course.

 Campus